K-pop group's record breaking album conquers three continents

 (CNN)BTS is breaking records worldwide.

-From the US and Poland, to Hong Kong and Brazil, the Korean pop group's latest album,"Love Yourself: Her," currently holds the top spot on iTunes' top selling album chart in 73 countries and territories in three continents.
+From the US and Poland, to Hong Kong and Brazil, the Korean pop group's latest album,"Love Yourself: Her," held the top spot on iTunes' top selling album chart in 73 countries and territories in three continents.

 The music video for the album's debut single, "DNA" hit 20 million views on YouTube in about 20 hours, knocking down records by Taylor Swift, Katy Perry and Rihanna for most views in a day.